PowerShell/DscResources/TestsGuidelines.md

 When resources use localization (which all normally should) there is the possibility to use the localized messages in the tests.
-This is normally used to verify so that the correct error messages are thrown.
-But could be used for verbose message, warning messages, and of course any other types.
+This is normally used to verify the correct error messages are thrown.
+But could be used for verbose messages, warning messages, and of course any other types.

 When using the
 [`Get-localizedData`](https://github.com/PowerShell/DscResources/blob/master/BestPractices.md#get-localizeddata)
-helper function to load the localized strings into `$script:localizedData` in the resource module script file, the string can easily be used like this in tests.
+helper function to load the localized strings into `$script:localizedData` in the resource module script file, the strings can easily be used like this in tests.

 > **Note:** For this to work the It-block must be inside a `InModuleScope`-block.